$52.63-$71.77 Hourly / $4,210.77-$5,741.77 BiWeekly /

 In the Office of the State Comptroller, this class is accountable for assisting in administering the programs and activities of a major division with statewide impact.

-This class is used in the following divisions having statewide impact and is limited to the parenthetical and number indicated:
+This class is used in the following divisions having statewide impact:

 Received administrative direction from a State Comptroller Division Director.